Frozen shoulder, also called adhesive capsulitis, is a painful and disabling condition of

 Medications are used to treat the pain and swelling.
 These include acetaminophen, NSAIDs (ibuprofen), corticosteroids or steroid injections.

 Physical therapy is focused on saving the motion and improving the range of motion, it consists of stretching and motion exercises specially designed to improve the range of motion.
-It is very important after the end of treatment with a
+It is very important after the end of treatment with a physical therapist to continue to work out at home.

 Transcutaneous electric nerve stimulation works like pain reliever through blocking the neural signals.